-Whether or not we can help the issue causing depression, whether it’s in the past or present, it’s very easy to engage in self-pity in dwelling on it.
+Whether or not we can help the issue causing depression, whether it’s in the past or present, it’s very easy to engage in self-pity by dwelling on it.
 In the case of wounds, sometimes we need to avoid the cause altogether to heal, but sometimes that isn’t possible.
 Even after one seeks healing with therapy, there is still the lingering effect of depression that needs help.

 What can be a healthy method of self-treatment?
 Something not selfish and not self-centered, like physically assisting others, especially those worse off than yourself.

 When I was volunteering with the Missionaries of Charity in downtown Los Angeles, part of my service outreach was interacting with sheltered single pregnant women.
 All of these women had been through terrible experiences, and they all struggled with degrees of loneliness and depression.